Drive 'N Drag

-Drive 'N Drag is a tour featuring drag performers from the American television series RuPaul's Drag Race.
-Its shows are held at outdoor drive-in venues.
+Drive 'N Drag was a series of drag shows in 2020 and 2021 that featured drag performers from the American television series RuPaul's Drag Race.
+Its shows were held at outdoor drive-in venues.
 The cast includes Aquaria, Bianca Del Rio, Kameron Michaels, Naomi Smalls, Plastique Tiara, and Violet Chachki.
 Later added were Season 13's Gottmik and Rosé.